Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Synthetic Control: Essential Assumptions and Challenges

 \subsection{Identification Challenges: Non-uniqueness and Weight Shift}

-In the following, we discuss how the critical identification conditions (E1) and (E2) may fail to hold in practice.
-First, the minimizer of the optimization problem \eqref{eq: beta0} may not be unique when there are high correlations among control units' outcomes in the pre-treatment period, which is a common feature of data analyzed using the SC method.
-For example, in the Basque study introduced by \citet{abadie2003economic}, who first proposed the SC method, Figure~\ref{fig: corr of basque} shows that, during the pre-treatment period, the correlations between the SC-selected control units and all control units are predominantly close to one.
-Second, and equally important, the relationship between the treated and control units may not remain stable in practice, as the treatment itself can affect the relationship between the potential outcomes in \eqref{eq: outcome model}.
+We discuss how the identification conditions (E1) and (E2) may fail to hold in practice.
+First, the minimizer in \eqref{eq: beta0} may not be unique when control units' pre-treatment outcomes are highly correlated.
+For example, in the Basque study \citep{abadie2003economic}, most correlations between selected and all control units are near one (Figure~\ref{fig: corr of basque}).
+Second, the treated-control relationship may not remain stable, as the treatment itself can alter it.

-We present a semi-real data analysis using the Basque study dataset \citep{abadie2003economic, abadie2011synth} and demonstrate that, when the identification conditions (E1) and (E2) fail, the SC estimator may become unreliable.
-Our analysis examines two key issues: (i) instability arising from the high correlations among control units, and (ii) bias in $\tauhatSC$ resulting from weight shifts.
-Detailed implementation steps for these experiments are provided in the Supplementary Material.

-{We first investigate the instability of $\betahatSC$ by adding small random noise to the pre-treatment data and analyzing the resulting estimates.
-Specifically, we add i.i.d.\ normal random noise with standard error equal to $c$ times that of the corresponding pre-treatment data with $c \in \{0.05, 0.1, 0.15\}$.
-Here, a larger value of $c$ indicates a larger magnitude of added noise; see the Supplementary Material for the details of the data-generating process.
+To demonstrate that the SC estimator can be unreliable when (E1) and (E2) fail, we conduct semi-real data analyses using the Basque study \citep{abadie2011synth}.
+Detailed implementation steps are provided in Appendix~\ref{sec: semi-real simulation}.
+We first investigate the instability of $\betahatSC$ by adding small random noise to the pre-treatment data and analyzing the resulting estimates.
+Specifically, we add noise with standard error equal to $c$ times that of the corresponding pre-treatment data with $c \in \{0.05, 0.1, 0.15\}$.
+For each $c$, Figure \ref{fig: basque supp adding error} reports the proportion of control units selected by SC across 1000 simulated pre-treatment data, displaying only those units that were selected more than 20\% of the simulations when $c=0.015$.
+While Madrid and Baleares remain consistently selected, Rioja’s selection frequency declines as noise increases, whereas similar units—Asturias and Cataluna—are selected more often.
+This plot illustrates selection uncertainty arising from a violation of (E1): with highly correlated control units, multiple nearly equivalent weight configurations can yield comparable pre-treatment fits.

-For each level $c$, we report in the Figure \ref{fig: basque supp adding error} the proportion of times each control unit being selected by SC across 1000 simulated pre-treatment data.
-For the original data set (that is $c=0$), the SC method selects Madrid, Baleares, and Rioja as the donors.
-As $c$ increases, Madrid remains consistently selected with a frequency close to 1 while the proportions of Baleares and Rioja being selected decrease.
-Meanwhile, Asturias and Cataluna, whose outcomes are similar to those of Baleares and Rioja, begin to be selected, with Cataluna's proportion even increasing with $c$.
-This behavior happens due to the high correlations among control units, as shown in Figure~\ref{fig: corr of basque}, where multiple nearly equivalent weight combinations approximate the treated unit. }